LosVocelos/LamponeDocs/docs/source/server.rst

 Visualizes the map distributed by topic /road_map

 .. note::
-   There is another viewer for this topic, labeled "Rendered data", which prints out the the distributed map using only ascii characters, but will never by updated, as it is not needed anymore.
+   There is another viewer for this topic, labeled "Rendered data", which prints out the distributed map using only ascii characters, but will never by updated, as it is not needed anymore.

 Lights Data